 To understand the importance of intrinsic factor, it’s necessary to understand the importance of B-12.
 Vitamin B-12 is involved in the metabolism of every cell in the human body.
 It plays a key role in DNA synthesis and formation, red blood cell creation, and brain function.
 The human body does not create vitamin B-12 on its own, so it must be consumed from the diet.
-The human digestive tract may have B12-producing bacteria; however, dietary B-12 is the best way to ensure adequate nutrition.
+The human digestive tract may have bacteria that produce B-12; however, dietary B-12 is the best way to ensure adequate nutrition.

 Sources of B-12 include fish, shellfish, meat, liver, eggs, poultry, and dairy products.
 Batabata-cha, a Japanese fermented black tea, contains large amounts of B-12 which may be bioavailable to humans.
 This tea is considered to be a vegan source of vitamin B-12.
 Kombucha is also reported to contain varying amounts of B-12.
 Without this essential nutrient, neurologic problems result and, if left untreated, death follows.
 But B-12 has a problem — it cannot survive the trip through the stomach due to the stomach’s high acid content.
 Fortunately for us, that’s where intrinsic factor comes to save the day.

 Intrinsic factor binds to B-12 when it reaches the stomach following exposure to gastric juices.
 Bound with intrinsic factor, B-12 will survive the journey through the stomach and reach the small intestine.
 Once there, intrinsic factor dissolves, releasing B-12 to bind with another protein, transcobalamin II, for transit through the epithelial cells and into the bloodstream and on to the liver.

 What Causes the Body to Stop Producing It?